 You should also ensure that all payments are made via a third-party escrow firm, and the company should be instructed to pay the following parties:

 - Property insurance

 This also protects all parties involved and assures buyer that underlying lienholders are paid on time.
 It also stops the seller from allowing a property to go into foreclosure.
 The escrow firm should also retain a record of all payments and can calculate the payoff dates when necessary.
 This would make it much easier for a buyer to display his payment record, and it’s a vital way for a lender to see a buyer’s established payment record.

 If insurance and taxes are included in the payment schedules, the escrow firm will protect all parties by ensuring that all obligations are paid accordingly.
 For existing liens, you should ensure that the total balance of the lien comprises less than the total balance of the agreement.
 This protects the buyer and seller by minimizing the impact of liens during the contract.

 You should also make sure that the agreement contains provisions noting that a seller and buyer agree to not encumber the property during the agreement, protecting all parties.
 If you include all necessary details that safeguard your interests, this type of arrangement can be a better solution than obtaining financing through a traditional lender or bank.

 If you need more information on a contract owner, post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.